-Article 36 - In any case where a child is exposed to a serious danger, the competent authorities of a Contracting State where measures of protection have been taken or are under consideration, if they are informed that the residence of the child has changed to, or the child is present in, another State, shall inform the authorities of that other State about the danger involved and the measures taken or under consideration.
-This may be the case, for example, where a runaway child has been the victim of an act of exploitation discovered in another State.
+Article 36 - In any case where a child is exposed to a serious danger, the competent authorities of a Contracting State where measures of protection have been taken or are under consideration, if they are informed that the residence of the child has changed to, or the child

 The recognition and enforcement provisions of the 1996 Convention will apply only if both the State where the measures of protection were ordered and the requested State (i.e., the State where the measures of protection are to be recognised and enforced) are Contracting States.
 If only one of them is a Contracting State, the measures of protection will be recognised and enforced in the requested State in accordance with the domestic rules on the recognition and enforcement of foreign measures / decisions of that State.
-See, supra, paras 4046-4349.
+See, supra, paras 46-49.

 See, supra, para.
-4147 and note 6173.
+47 and note 72.

-See, supra, paras 5050-5757.
+See, supra, paras 50-57.
 Art.
 34 does not require the requested State to respond favourably.
 Doing so will depend on the laws of the requested State including the laws concerning access to information and the protection of privacy.

-See, supra, note 81.
+See, supra, note 80.